JAWS Scripts For Unigram

 ."

-- In the screen for sending a broadcast message to a channel, JAWS more effectively describes how to handle the button that flips between "Send notifications" and "Send silently."
+- In the screen for sending a broadcast message to a channel, JAWS more effectively describes how to handle the

 This button's name represents how things work now, rather than how things will work after the button is pressed.

-- JAWSKey+T, when typed very quickly after an Alt+Tab into the application, should speak the correct title rather than saying "popup host."
+- JAWSKey+T, when typed very quickly after an Alt+Tab into the application, should speak

-- In the Chats list, JAWS should no longer act as if the items are checkboxes and should speak the correct position information for each entry rather than saying "1 of 1" for all of them.
+- In the Chats list, JAWS should no longer act as if the items are checkboxes and should speak the correct

 - In the history list for a channel, the channel name should not speak twice for each post.